Strawberry watermelon slushie is an easy and refreshing summer spritzer, with a cocktail option.

 Make it your own

-- Add ice when blending for a slushier drink.
+- Make it a slushie.
+Add ice when blending for a slushier drink.

-- Use frozen blueberries, peaches, mango or another fruit of your choice instead of the strawberries.
+- Try different fruit combos.
+Use frozen blueberries, peaches, mango or another fruit of your choice instead of the strawberries.
 Substitute a different fruit for the watermelon.

-- Add a flavored sparkling water drink, like LaCroix or Bubly.
+- Substitute a flavored sparkling water.
+Add a flavored sparkling water drink, like LaCroix or Bubly.
 There are lots of options that are really popular right now.

-- Instead of lime juice, add a squirt of lemon juice.
+- Use lemon instead of lime.
+Instead of lime juice, add a squirt of lemon juice.
+Garnish with a fancy little lemon twist.
+Or try watermelon lemonade with mint (cocktail option included).

-- Like it sweeter?
-Add simple syrup, agave, or sugar.
-Or use 7-up or a different lemon-lime soda instead of the sparkling water.
+- Make it sweeter.
+Add simple syrup, agave, or sugar, to taste.
+7-up or a different lemon-lime soda can be used instead of sparkling water for a sweeter drink.

 - 1 heaping cup chopped, seedless watermelon